awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 When you specify a CIDR block as the source for a rule, traffic is allowed from the specified addresses for the specified protocol and port\.

 When you specify a security group as the source for a rule, traffic is allowed from the network interfaces that are associated with the source security group for the specified protocol and port\.
+Incoming traffic is allowed based on the private IP addresses of the network interfaces that are associated with the source security group \(and not the public IP or Elastic IP addresses\)\.
+Adding a security group as a source does not add rules from the source security group\.
 For an example, see [Default security group for your VPC](#DefaultSecurityGroup)\.
-Adding a security group as a source does not add rules from the source security group\.

 If you specify a single IPv4 address, specify the address using the /32 prefix length\.
 If you specify a single IPv6 address, specify it using the /128 prefix length\.